Doing Business in

 Free Trade Agreements

 Those doing business in Guatemala will have been able to take advantage of the free trade agreements that the government has negotiated.
 Among the countries with which Guatemala has free trade agreements are the entirety of Central America, the United States, Mexico, the Dominican Republic, Colombia, Panama, Chile, and the European Union.
-Guatemala along with the United States, Costa Rica, Honduras, El Salvador, Nicaragua, and the Dominican Republic make up the CAFTA-DR free trade zone.
+Guatemala, the United States, Costa Rica, Honduras, El Salvador, Nicaragua, and the Dominican Republic make up the CAFTA-DR free trade zone.
 As a result of having signed this accord, 92% of US industrial and consumer goods can be imported into Guatemala with no tariffs applied.
 Additionally, 82% of US agricultural exports can enter the country free of charge.

 The Central American Group in Guatemala